What is sarcoma?

 - Angiosarcoma – blood vessel

-- Malignant peripheral nerve sheath tumor – covering around nerves
+- Malignant peripheral nerve sheath tumor – covering around the nerves

 - Undifferentiated pleomorphic sarcoma – unknown tissue origin